saundersbd/notes/content/your-own-answers.md

 ## References

 Kishimi, Ichiro., Koga, Fumitake.
 [The Courage to Be Disliked: The Japanese Phenomenon That Shows You How to Change Your Life and Achieve Real Happiness](https://www.amazon.com/Courage-Be-Disliked-Phenomenon-Happiness/dp/1501197274).
 United States: Atria Books, 2018.

+> Why are you rushing for answers?
+You should arrive at answers on your own, not rely upon what you get from someone else.
+Answers from others are nothing more than stopgap measures; they’re of no value.